sdondley/WebService-Google-Client/README.md

 # NAME

-WebService::Google::Client - Server-side client library for any Google App API.
+WebService::Google - Server-side client library for any Google App API.
 Based on Moose

 # VERSION